hyrsh/k8s-webhook-server/README.md

 - You can enable auto-eternity after mounting your certificates to /kubernetes-certs and trigger an eternal certificate cycle after each restart of the pods

+#### Docker Image

+A docker image of the code is at https://hub.docker.com/r/hyrsh/k8s-webhook-server

 ### Completion

 The code for TLS is complete.